 Can a website still detect my location if I use a VPN?

-Websites can estimate your location based on the VPN server’s IP address, which may reveal the server’s geographic region.
-However, your actual physical location remains hidden unless you provide location data through other means like GPS or browser permissions.
+Websites can get a rough idea of where you are based on the VPN server's IP address, so they might know the server's region.
+But your actual location stays hidden unless you give it away somehow, like turning on GPS or allowing location permissions.

 Does using a VPN guarantee complete anonymity?